bitrise-io/devcenter/_articles/reviews/android-ui-testing-with-android-build-draft.md

 1. Open the `primary workflow` of your build in `Workflow Editor`.
 2. Add the `Android Build for UI testing` Step to your wofkflow.
 To export and APK and a Test APK you have to set the following input fields:

-- project location:
+* project location:
-- module:
+* module:
-- variant:
+* variant:
+  project_location: The root directory of your android project, for example, where your root build gradle file exist (also gradlew, settings.gradle, etc...)module: Set the module that you want to build.
+To see your available modules please open your project in Android Studio and go in \[Project Structure\] and see the list on the left.variant: Set the variant that you want to build.
+To see your available variants please open your project in Android Studio and go in \[Project Structure\] -> variants section.apk_path_pattern: After the build the step will find the APK files with the given pattern.

-3. Add the [BETA] Virtual Device Testing` Step right after the `Android Build for UI testing` Step.
+1. Add the \[BETA\] Virtual Device Testing`Step right after the`Android Build for UI testing\` Step.
 Set the following:

-- Test type:Select `instrumentation` as `Test type`
+* Test type:Select `instrumentation` as `Test type`

-7. Add the type of test device in the `Test devices` input field.
+1. Add the type of test device in the `Test devices` input field.
 If choosing a different device than the default, your input should have the format of  `deviceID,version,language,orientation` separated with `,`.

    ![](/img/instrumentation-test.png)
-8. Start a build.
+2. Start a build.

+Step outputs:BITRISE_APK_PATH:Path of the generated (and copied) APK - after filtering.

+BITRISE_TEST_APK_PATH:Path of the generated (and copied) test APK - after filtering.

 ## Checking test results